-2. All administrative and business functions on premises that are either owned or leased by the private school, and during the private school's normal hours of operation with the exception of meetings and/or conferences held offsite related to the job function.
+2. All administrative and business functions on premises that are either owned or leased by the approved private school for students with disabilities, and during the private school's normal hours of operation with the exception of meetings and/or conferences held offsite related to the job function.
 If this is not deemed feasible for any administrative or business function, the school shall provide written justification to the Assistant Commissioner, Division of Finance and request approval of any reasonable alternative work location.

-(f) An approved private school for the disabled shall establish, maintain and distribute an employee handbook to all staff.
-The private school for the disabled shall include in the employee handbook an outline of all employee fringe benefits.
+(f) An approved private school for students with disabilities shall establish, maintain and distribute an employee handbook to all staff.
+The approved private school for students with disabilities shall include in the employee handbook an outline of all employee fringe benefits.
 All employee fringe benefits shall be adopted in a board of directors meeting and documented in the board minutes prior to implementing the fringe benefit.
 Employee fringe benefits that are consistent with N.J.A.C.
 6A:23-4.5(a)23 for which costs are deemed allowable are as follows: